binder-examples/voila/README.md

-# Voilà Example: Country Indicators
+# Interactive dashboard from notebook with Voilà

 | Voilà | JupyterLab |
 | :-----------------------: | :---------------------: |